 Who Invented Skateboarding?

-Bill Richards invented the skateboard in 1958 when he attached rollerblading wheels to a wooden board.
+Bill Richards invented the modern skateboard in 1958 when he attached rollerblading wheels to a wooden board.
 This was called the Roller Derby Skateboard, and it went on sale in 1959.
 These were extremely thick boards with narrow trucks and clay wheels.
 These boards were not nearly as safe as contemporary skateboards because they lacked quality grip.

 In the late 1970s, Alan Gelfand invented the ollie.
-This allows skateboarders to jump while on the board, and is a fundamental aspect of any trick you learn.
-These inventors and innovators helped shape skateboarding to what it is today.
+This allows skateboarders to jump while on the board and is a fundamental aspect of almost any modern skateboarding trick you learn.
+These inventors and innovators each helped shape and shift skateboarding to what it is today.

 When was Skateboarding Established?

 The first-ever skateboarding competition was created in 1963 by Makaha, Larry Stevenson’s skateboarding company.
 About 100 competitors came out to Hermosa Beach, California, and Makaha was the first to sponsor a team.

 Competitions consisted of skaters participating in the freestyle or downhill events.
 In the downhill event, skaters had to weave in and around cones on a steep hill, and the person with the fastest time was the winner.
 Thanks largely to the popularity of this competition, attendees later formed the first skateboarding magazine, The Quarterly Skateboarder.

 In that same year, Makaha also made the first professional skateboard and named it after Phil Edwards, a legendary surfer.
 Since skateboarding began as an extension of surfers, most of the first great skateboarders were also master surfers.
 Two years later, the first National Skateboard Championship aired on ABC.